mmistakes/made-mistakes-jekyll/_posts/2007-11-17-upgrade-imac-g5-osx-leopard.md

 ## Do All My Beloved Applications Work?

-Next came firing up Adobe Creative Suite 1 applications to see if they’d launch and function properly.
+Next came firing up Adobe Creative Suite 1 applications to see if they'd launch and function properly.
 Photoshop... check, Illustrator... check, InDesign... check.
 I didn't really poke around to much but all of those applications launched, opened documents, saved documents, printed, and seemed to function fine.
-I guess InDesign is the most buggy of the bunch but I rarely use it so I’m sure I’ll be fine.
+I guess InDesign is the most buggy of the bunch but I rarely use it so I'm sure I'll be fine.

 QuarkXpress 6.1 and 6.5 opened fine for me as well.
 There were a few buggy things with the cursor, but nothing that would cause me any headaches.
 Certainly wasn't as bad as trying to run QuarkXpress 4 in Classic mode... yuk!
-I’ve read of some bugs with Saving pages as <abbr>EPS</abbr> files, but that seemed fine to me, as did exporting <abbr>PDF</abbr> files.
-I didn’t try to save a <abbr title="postscript">PS</abbr> file and run it through Distiller but I don't see why that would give me any problems.
+I've read of some bugs with Saving pages as <abbr>EPS</abbr> files, but that seemed fine to me, as did exporting <abbr>PDF</abbr> files.
+I didn't try to save a <abbr title="postscript">PS</abbr> file and run it through Distiller but I don't see why that would give me any problems.
 The real test will be doing some serious work in QuarkXpress and Photoshop, but I rarely do that at home.
 So I should be fine for now.

 ## Trouble in Missing Sync Land?